 Some of the helpful facts to keep in mind include:

-When you set up an ad campaign with Google AdWords, you specify the maximum bid you are willing to pay per keyword.
+When you set up an ad campaign with Google Ads, you specify the maximum bid you are willing to pay per keyword.
 This is multiplied with the Quality Score which determines how relevant and useful your ad is to the user.
 The higher the quality score, the better the ad position and the lower the cost per click.

 You’re In Control – It’s Time To Figure A Budget

 Budget your ad campaign by starting on a per-campaign basis.
 Figure the dollar amount that is the majority of your advertising budget.
 Allow a little give or take for changing or unexpected circumstances once the ads begin to post.
 You will also need to factor in a daily budget.
-Each campaign will have its own unique settings tab in AdWords that will allow you to have full control over specific parameters separately from the other campaigns in your account.
+Each campaign will have its own unique settings tab in Ads that will allow you to have full control over specific parameters separately from the other campaigns in your account.
 From here, you can prioritize which campaigns you will need to allocate more or less of the daily budget to.

 To Hire Or Not To Hire A Consultant Vs. Management Software Vs. DIY